luandro/table-touch-order-pwa/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Copy and edit your environment variables file.
+cp .env.example .env
+# Edit .env and fill in your Supabase credentials

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```